Hero background

 About section

-A conservation project among savannah, forests and local communities
+A conservation project across savannah, forest and local communities

-In the Rift Valley, where the landscape opens out into craters, highlands and vast stretches of savannah, Rothschild’s giraffes are at risk of disappearing.
-Once numerous, they are now a threatened species because of habitat loss and the human impact on the ecosystem.
+In the Rift Valley, where the landscape opens up across craters, highlands and savannah, Rothschild giraffes are at risk of disappearing.
+Once common, they're now a threatened species due to habitat loss and human impact on the ecosystem.

-It is here that Edwin and his local team decided to act, creating a project that brings together wildlife monitoring, reforestation and environmental education.
-Their goal is simple but ambitious: to protect nature by involving the people who live alongside it every day.
+This is where Edwin and his local team decided to act, setting up a project that brings together wildlife monitoring, reforestation and environmental education.
+Their aim is simple but ambitious: protecting nature by involving the people who live alongside it every day.

-Because of the shortage of rangers, extra energy is needed to support daily activities in the conservancy.
-As a participant, you will make a concrete contribution: you will track giraffes to study their behaviour, help remove invasive plants and support local communities in caring for nurseries and planting native trees.
+With ranger numbers low, fresh hands are needed to support the daily work in the conservancy.
+As a participant, you'll make a real contribution: tracking giraffes to study their behaviour, helping remove invasive plants, working with local communities at the tree nurseries and planting native species.

-It is a hands-on, immersive and deeply educational experience, where each day brings you into contact with the land, the animals and the people.
-An opportunity to contribute to environmental conservation and discover the strength of the bond between community and nature.
+A grounded, immersive and properly educational experience, where each day brings you close to the land, the animals and the people.
+A chance to support environmental conservation and see for yourself the strength of the link between community and nature.

 Why participate

-Take part in monitoring Rothschild’s giraffes and help protect one of Kenya’s most threatened species.
+Take part in monitoring Rothschild giraffes and contribute to protecting one of Kenya's most threatened species.

-This project is included in Group Volunteer Trip to Kenya
+This project is part of Group volunteering trip in Kenya

 The Weekly Program